The Beat Beneath My Feet: Production and release

 A comedy-drama coming-of-age film produced by Scoop Films, it was directed by John Williams in his directorial debut.
 Raj Sharma, Fiona Gillies, and Michael Mueller served as the producers, while Puneet Gupta and Lynn Fordham served as the executive producers.
 Mueller was also the sole screenwriter of the movie.
-The film is a comedy-drama created by Scoop Films.
 To fund promotion, Scoop Films launched a crowdfunding campaign to raise £75,000.
 It premiered at the British Independent Film Awards 2014.
 Screenings were later shown at the 65th Berlin International Film Festival on 11 February 2015.
 The film was Galitzine's theatrical debut.

 Reception

 Critical response

 The Beat Beneath My Feet received mixed reviews.
 Leslie Felperin for The Guardian criticised the film for relying on cliché tropes and unconvincing casting.
 While Luke Perry's performance was noted positively, Nicholas Galitzine was described as too conventionally attractive to convincingly portray a socially isolated teenager.
 The publication also found the music, a central element of the story, to be unoriginal and lacking in appeal.
 The Los Angeles Times described the film as slow-paced and lacking energy.
 Luke Perry's performance was praised, as were the interactions between Perry and Nicholas Galitzine.
 The Hollywood Reporter praised Galitzine's performance and compared his vocal ability to Tom McRae.